Asylum2032/foresightinteractive/pages/factors/factors_hub.md

     btn_class: "btn--primary"
 factor_expression_10:
   - image_path: /assets/factor_graphics/010-Automation and Databases.svg
     excerpt: "Artificial Intelligence (AI) and Machine Learning methods can automate identity verification.
-The databases these technologies rely on are heterogene-ous, partial and vulnerable to exploitation."
+The databases these technologies rely on are heterogeneous, partial and vulnerable to exploitation."
     url: /factors/automation_databases
     btn_label: "Read More"
     btn_class: "btn--primary"